mortendahl/mortendahl.github.io/_posts/2018-03-01-secure-computation-as-dataflow-programs.md

 The [GitHub repository](https://github.com/mortendahl/privateml/tree/master/tensorflow/spdz/) contains the code needed for experimentation, including examples and instructions for setting up either a [local configuration](https://github.com/mortendahl/privateml/tree/master/tensorflow/spdz/configs/localhost) or a [GCP configuration](https://github.com/mortendahl/privateml/tree/master/tensorflow/spdz/configs/gcp) of hosts.
 For the running example of private prediciton using a logistic regression model we use the GCP configuration, i.e. the parties are running on different virtual hosts located in the same Google Cloud zone, here on some of the weaker instances, namely dual core and 10GB memory.

 A slightly simplified version of our program is as follows, where we first train a model in public, build a graph for the private prediction computation, and then run it in a fresh session.
+The model was somewhat arbitrarily picked to have 100 features.

 ```python
 from config import session